atlas-php/agent-cli/README.md

 When invoking the service directly you may pass a workspace override as the final argument (`startSession($args, $interactive, ..., $workspaceOverride)`), mirroring the `--workspace` console option.

-Each headless log now begins with a `workspace.context` entry that captures the Codex workspace path, the platform path, the JSONL log directory, and the effective model for the run.
+Each headless log now begins with a `workspace` entry that captures the provider (`codex`), the Codex workspace path, the platform path, the JSONL log directory, and the effective model for the run.
 This is followed by the synthetic `thread.request` (or `thread.resumed`) entry summarizing system instructions, the triggering task, and any metadata supplied via `--meta`, so downstream tooling can reconstruct the full prompt context.
 When resuming a thread via `--resume`, the log still records a `thread.resumed` entry containing the latest user task (plus metadata) without re-stating the original instructions.

 ## Configuration